Linkedin for Business – Building Your Brand

 If team members like, comment or share a post once in a while, it helps encourage employees to become your brand ambassadors and spread your content to their networks as well.

 If you would like to expand the reach of your content, don’t forget about international presence.
 Set your company name and company description in each language you are targeting.
-You can also create custom descriptions of your company in 20 different languages.
+You can also create custom descriptions of your company in more than 20 different languages.
 The appropriate description will appear for each LinkedIn member based on the language settings they have chosen to use when viewing the network.

 Link to your company page